CalmDownVal/casey/readme.md

 });
 ```

-The problem is perhaps not very apparent in the first example, but we do lose the information
+The problem is perhaps not very apparent in the first example, but notice we do lose information
 about 'FFT' being an acronym during the conversion.
-The second example shows why acronyms may give
+The second example better shows an undesirable
-undesirable outputs more apparently.
-Examples 3) and 4) then showcase the usage of the options
+output caused by an acronym.
+Examples 3) and 4) showcase the usage of the options object and its
-object and its `acronyms` option to tackle this issue.
+`acronyms` option to overcome this issue.
+Please note that all acronyms in this array MUST
+be lowercase for this to function properly.

 ## Supported Cases